CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 **There is more information, including sources of writing, editing and planning support, on the [Writing Your Dissertation page](/writing)**

+### When should I start writing my dissertation?
+As soon as possible!
+Note that by writing, we don't necessarily mean writing paragraphs and paragraphs of finalised text, rather you can start plotting out the sections, putting in bullet point lists of things you want to talk about in the future.
+This will make it much easier to write the final version later on.

 ### How many pages of our dissertation we are allowed to give our supervisor for feedback?
 It's usually 2-3 pages, but talk to your supervisor.
 Remember to give them time to read and reply - it's best to agree in advance when you will send them drafts for feedback.